ChipCE/WiFiMan/README.md

     Delete saved config file (config.json).This function must be called before call start().
 - void forceApMode();
     Force device into Soft Access Point mode without trying to connect to saved config.
-- void setConfigPin(int pinNumber);
+- void setConfigPin(int pinNumber,bool activeState);
     Set auto-connect interrupt pin.
-Pull this pin down for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
+Hold this pin in active state for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
 This function must be called before .start()
 - void setLedPin(int pinNumber,bool onState);
     Set led indicator.
 The led will stay on when the esp trying to connect to the network and blink when the esp in ap(config) mode.
 This pin can be re-use later.
 - void disconnect();